Building permits

 - tell the municipality about any changes to the proposed construction, which will also have to be approved by the municipality

 The inspector must always be able to see the work.
-If it’s different from the work that was approved and, unless you get permission for a revision to your plans, you will be told to correct it.
+If the work is different from what was approved and you do not have permission for a revision to your plans, you will be told to correct it.
 If you don't, the municipality can take enforcement action, such as issuing orders authorized under the Building Code Act, 1992.

 Demolition permits

 Before you take down all or part of a building, you will have to apply to your municipality for a demolition permit.
-The process is much the same as for a building permit, but some special situations may affect your application.
+The process is similar to getting a building permit, but some special situations may affect your application.

 In a demolition control area, for example, you will not be able to demolish a residential property until you have received a demolition permit issued by the municipal council.